 Given what goes on in that part of the region it is incredibly important to maintain an open line of communication and to communicate on a consistent basis.
 The modern soldier is well-equipped with e-mail and the like.
 But nothing beats a handwritten letter.

 My dad and his brothers (Vietnam Vets), my granddad and his brothers (WWII and Korean War Veterans) and some of my buddies (Gulf War Vets) all agree that the highlight of any soldier’s day is mail call and chow.
 Once a week I send a package of goodies for the platoon as a whole and when possible to each individual.

 Each weekly package is really an assortment of 7-10 boxes.
-Half the boxes are food and treats for holiday themes, birthdays, anniversaries, etc. The other half include special requests made by the group.
+Half the boxes are food and treats for holiday themes, birthdays, anniversaries, etc. The other half includes special requests made by the group.
 And every group is different.
-I have gotten requests for eye drops, hydrogen peroxide wipes, band-aids, sunglasses and underwear.
-I wondered about the under wear thing too.
+I have gotten requests for eye drops, hydrogen peroxide wipes, band-aids, sunglasses, and underwear.
+I wondered about the underwear thing too.
 Someone explained to me that some places wash their clothing by hand and the water is full of e-coli bacteria so undergarments don’t last long.
-And at least one box has plenty of reading material like books, newspapers and magazines.
+And at least one box has plenty of reading material like books, newspapers, and magazines.

-Lately I have been spoiling my soldiers with chocolates because the weather is cool enough to send to them.
-So if you would like to help me support the soldiers assigned to me, participate in the Barter Program option.
+Lately, I have been spoiling my soldiers with chocolates because the weather is cool enough to send to them.

 To summarize: Each group/soldier receives:

 – a weekly packet of reading materials

 – a weekly assortment of boxes that contain edible treats and entertainment